ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 });
 ```

-You can also set `onError` to the string value "apply", in which case the default `applyAction` behaviour will be used, rendering the nearest `+error` boundary and wiping out the form, so be careful.
+You can also set `onError` to the string value `'apply'`, in which case the SvelteKit `applyAction` error behaviour will be used, which is to render the nearest `+error` boundary (and wiping out the form, so be careful).

 > If you're unsure what event to use, start with `onUpdated`, unless your app is a [SPA](/concepts/spa), then `onUpdate` is most likely the one you should be using to validate the form data.